ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/02-mergesort.md

 :::

-### Optimisations
+### Optimisations {#sorting-2:mergesort-optimisations}

-Just as we discussed for the previous sorting algorithms in @sec:empirical-analysis-and-code-tuning, there are some optimisations one can do to the naive Mergesort algorithm from above.
+There are some optimisations one can do to the naive Mergesort algorithm from above.

 #### Use just one temporary array